This kimchi fried rice recipe is the perfect weeknight meal—easy to make and ready in just 20 minutes. Top it with fried eggs for something extra!

 - Add the onions and cook until they start to turn translucent, about 2 to 3 minutes.
 Add the garlic and ginger and cook for 30 seconds to 1 minute, until they start to become fragrant.
 Add the chopped kimchi and stir until heated through, about a minute.
 Add the rice, carrots and the light green and white parts of the scallions to the wok.
 Stir to combine everything.

-- Add the tamari, 1/2 tablespoon of gochujang and sesame oil, and stir until all the rice has been well coated with all the sauces.
+- Add the soy sauce, gochujang (if using) and sesame oil, and stir until all the rice has been well coated with all the sauces.
 Taste the rice.
 If you want more spice, add another half or full tablespoon of gochujang.
-Drizzle in a bit more tamari if the rice needs more salt.
+Drizzle in a bit more soy sauce if the rice needs more salt.

 - Add the dark green parts of the scallion and stir everything again.
 Remove rice from heat.